awsdocs/amazon-comprehend-developer-guide/doc_source/access-control-managing-permissions.md

       "Principal": {
         "Service": "comprehend.amazonaws.com"
       },
-      "Action": "sts:AssumeRole"
+      "Action": "sts:AssumeRole",
+      "Condition": {
+          "StringEquals": {
+              "aws:SourceAccount": "111122223333"
+          },
+          "ArnEquals": {
+              "aws:SourceArn": "arn:aws:comprehend:us-west-2:111122223333:pii-entities-detection-job/*"
           }
+      }
+    }
   ]
 }
 ```

-After you have created the role, you must create an access policy for that role\.
+After you create the role, create an access policy for that role\.
 This should grant the Amazon S3 `GetObject` and `ListBucket` permissions to the Amazon S3 bucket that contains your input data, and the Amazon S3 `PutObject` permission to your Amazon S3 output data bucket\.

-The following example access policy contains those permissions\.

 ## Customer Managed Policy Examples<a name="access-policy-customer-managed-examples"></a>